nortikin/sverchok/docs/nodes/solid/general_fuse.rst

 Functionality
 -------------

-This node finds Boolean intersections of several Solid object at once, at allows one to combine resulting parts in different ways.
-This is a generalized, more complex, but more powerful, analog of "Solid Boolean" node: all what "Solid General Fuse" node does can be done with several consequential applications "Solid Boolean" node.
+This node finds Boolean intersections of several Solid object at once, and allows one to combine resulting parts in different ways.
+This is a generalized, more complex, but more powerful, analog of "Solid Boolean" node: all what "Solid General Fuse" node does can be done with several consequential applications of "Solid Boolean" node.
 For complex boolean operations on many parts, one application of "Solid General Fuse" will give you better performance compared to many "Solid Boolean" applications.